yoshida-lab/crystallus/README.md

 1. install libopenblas-dev and gfortran onto your Linux system

+    We have to compile this package with locally installed lapack packages until now.
+The final goal is to compile this package in conda.

     ```bash
     $> sudo apt update
     $> sudo apt install -y libopenblas-dev gfortran